beacoder/gptel-agent-loop/README.md

    * Enhanced `glob` tool using `git ls-files` for fast, `.gitignore`-aware file listing in git repos, falling back to `tree`.
    * Enhanced `grep` tool using `git grep -e` for robust regex handling, with automatic fallback to `ripgrep` or `grep`.
+   * `Question` tool that allows the LLM to ask the user questions during execution via `completing-read`, supporting single/multi-select and free-text input.

 5. **Custom agent definition**